fmckeogh/rocket_keyserver/README.md

 ## Usage

-`docker-compose up` pulls the latest image and deploys alongside a PostgresQL container, running on ports 80 and 443.
+`docker-compose up` pulls the latest image and deploys alongside a PostgreSQL container, running on ports 80 and 443.

-`cargo run` compiles and runs in a development configuration on https://localhost:80.
+`cargo run` compiles and runs in a development configuration on https://localhost:8000. `DATABASE_URL` must be set to a valid PostgreSQL instance.

 ## Todo